CHANNEL SWIM INFORMATION SHEET

 OUR ESCORT VESSEL & PILOT/CREW information

 Our pilots swim fees are usually set around the end of October in the year before your swim season reservation.
+This is because this is

-This is because this is usually the earliest period when the pilots can assess their expenses for the coming year.
+usually the earliest period when the pilots can assess their expenses for the coming year.

-As a guide, our pilot/escort boat fees for the 2021 season are set at £3300 for a 1-way crossing -
+As a guide, our pilot/escort boat fees for the 2026 season are set at £4200 for a 1-way crossing - £8400 for a 2-way crossing.

-The pilot has the right to re-book the place if deposits and contracts are not completed and returned within their set dates.
-For your own peace of mind complete your paperwork early.
-The office decision is final reference all registration matters not covered in the rules and once any set completion dates have past.
+The pilot has the right to re-book your place if deposits and contracts are not completed and returned within their set dates.

 The 6 hour assessment swim for solo swimmers can be completed at any time up from 18 months to 14 days before your swim tide starts.